Become a Trustee of Hazel Hill Trust and help shape our work to bring people back into contact with nature.

 Twice-yearly face-to-face trustee meetings usually run from Sunday 6pm to lunchtime on a Monday.
 Ideally you would be able to attend these meetings, but we don’t want this way of working to become a barrier to good applicants applying.

 If you are interested, please contact Oliver Broadbent (email@example.com), Chair of Trustees for an informal conversation to find out more about the role.
-If you think it is right for you please fill in an application form.
+If you think it is right for you please fill in the application form below.
 No CV required.
-The deadline for applications is 31st August 2021.
-The recruitment panel will shortlist and interview candidates in September.
-The interview will be held with a panel of three Trustees on Monday 11th October, in a face-to-face format at the wood unless prevented by new restrictions, and otherwise by zoom.
+The deadline for applications is 31st January 2023.
+The recruitment panel will shortlist and interview candidates in February.
+The interview will be held with a panel of three Trustees on Monday 20th February, in a face-to-face format at the wood.
 We will pay travel expenses for the interview.